 - C. Each synod shall appoint a convening consistory, whose duty it shall be to announce the next succeeding synod to the churches in a synodically designated publication at least one month before the date of meeting.
-It shall also provide all facilities needed for the synodical meetings, make arrangements for the lodging of delegates, etc. Expenses thus incurred shall be paid by the synodical treasurer. - D. On the Monday evening preceding the opening of synod a prayer service, in the charge of the convening consistory, shall be held in the city in which synod is to meet.
-The members of synod are expected to attend this service in a body. - E. The sessions of synod shall extend from 8:30 A.M. to 12:00 noon and from 1:00 P.M. to 5:00 P.M., unless otherwise determined by the synod.
-(Cf. Acts of Synod, 2002, Art.
-51.)
+It shall also provide all facilities needed for the synodical meetings, make arrangements for the lodging of delegates, etc. Expenses thus incurred shall be paid by the Synodical Treasurer. - D. On the Monday evening preceding the opening of synod a prayer service, in the charge of the convening consistory, shall be held in the city in which synod is to meet.
+The members of synod are expected to attend this service in a body. - E. The sessions of synod shall extend from 8:00 A.M. to 12:00 noon and from 1:00 P.M. to 5:00 P.M., unless otherwise determined by the synod.

+(Cf. Acts of Synod 2002, Art.
+51, Acts of Synod 2016, Art.
+11.)